SELF-Technology/self-chain-public/docs/roadmap/developer-incentives.md

 - The ability to recall shared memories between two or more people.

-- The ability to organize and share content with specific connections.
+- The ability to organise and share content with specific connections.